 “In growing this new project my priority is to build a team of the highest-level professionals – appreciating, of course, that world-class talent is rare and hard to find,” he said in a statement.

 Galloni intends to upload his work from the last decade on to his site, which will include 25,000 reviews and several hundred articles.
 He has not stated whether he will be charging a subscription fee for access to the site.

-During his time at The Wine Advocate, Galloni introduced video coverage and public tastings and seminars.
-Galloni added that he had authored one-third of the reviews published by The Wine Advocate during 2012.
+During his time at the Wine Advocate, Galloni introduced video coverage, along with public tastings and seminars.
+The critic added that he had authored one-third of the reviews published by the Advocate during 2012.